JRaposo22/Project-Two-BeerApp/read.md

 - **404** - A custom page for the 404 error
 - **500** - A custom page for the 500 error
-- **homepage** - As a user I want to be able to access the homepage and filter by type of restaurant, log in and sign up.
+- **homepage** - A page that shows a random beer and gives you access to login, signup and a top ten list
 - **sign up** - A sign up button that only shows if you are not logged in
 - **login** - A login button that only shows if you are not logged in
 - **logout** - A logout button that only shows if you are logged in